nextcloud/desktop/doc/building.rst

   mkdir mirall-build

 This guide assumes that all directories are residing next to each other.
-Next, make sure to check out the branch called 'ocsync' newly checked out `ocsync` directory::
+Next, make sure to check out the branch called 'ocsync' in the newly checked out `ocsync` directory::

   cd ocsync